-25.3 Installing the Spark Plug
+26.3 Installing the spark plug

-- Screw home the spark plug, fit the boot and press it down firmly. - ► Fit the shroud.
+- Insert the spark plug through the grommet and screw it in by hand. - Tighten down the spark plug, fit the boot and press it down firmly. - ► Install the shroud see "Shroud".

-26 Storing the Machine
+27 Storing the Machine

-For periods of 3 months or longer
+For periods of about 30 days or longer

-- Drain and clean the fuel tank in a well ventilated area. - Dispose of fuel properly in accordance with local environmental requirements. - Run the engine until the carburetor is dry this helps prevent the carburetor diaphragms sticking together. - Remove the saw chain and guide bar, clean them and spray with corrosion inhibiting oil. - Thoroughly clean the machine pay special attention to the cylinder fins and air filter. - If you use a biological chain and bar lubricant, e.g. STIHL BioPlus, completely fill the chain oil tank.

-Store the machine in a dry, high or locked location, out of the reach of children and other unauthorized persons.
+- Drain and clean the fuel tank in a well-ventilated area - Dispose of fuel properly in accordance with local environmental requirements. - If a manual fuel pump is fitted: Press the manual fuel pump at least 5 times. - Start the engine and run it at idling speed until it stops. - Remove saw chain and guide bar; clean and spray with protective oil - Thoroughly clean the machine pay special attention to the cylinder fins and air filter - When using biological chain oil (e.g. STIHL BioPlus), fill the lubricant oil tank - Store the machine in a dry and secure location Keep out of the reach of children and other unauthorized persons

-27 Checking and Replacing the Chain Sprocket
+28 Checking and Replacing the Chain Sprocket